-- What value you wanted to create for your customers? - What value you achieved for your customers? - How you measure achieving success? - Where there are innovations in process or technology you have used to increase success? - How did you learn, with your customer, to provide even more value?
+- What is the value for your customers you wanted to create? - What is the value for your customers you have achieved? - How did you measure achieving success? - Where there any innovations in process or technology you have used to increase success? - How did you learn, with your customer, to provide even more value? - Please write your answer in the form of evidence stories up to a maximum of 6.